Research topics

 Shellfish reef restoration

 Shellfish reefs are culturally, economically, and ecologically important, but are now classified as functionally extinct across much of the globe.
-A number of oyster reef restoration projects have commenced within Australia, however (in Queensland at least) very little is known about the target oyster species, their current abundances, and how species composition affects the ecosystem services provided by these reefs.
+A number of oyster reef restoration projects have commenced around the globe, however in some locations very little is known about the target oyster species, their current abundances, and how species composition affects the ecosystem services provided by these reefs.

-We are fortunate that extant oyster reefs can be found in Queensland and appear to be in good health.
+We have shown that extant oyster reefs can be found in Queensland, Australia, and appear to be in good health.
 We are working towards characterising these ecosystems and providing critical baseline information to support protection and restoration of oyster reefs in the tropics.
 You can read about this work here.

 You can also read about our project in the Noosa estuary here.